Notes for Service Developers#

 The attributes, that are generally available are those specified in the => REFEDS Research and Scholarship entity category.

-of the user will be described, using the
+In addition, the assurance of the user will be described, using the

 => REFEDS Assurance Framework.